vishakpviswanath/vishakpviswanath/README.md

 I’m a Data & Business Intelligence Analyst with 3+ years of experience designing ETL pipelines, developing executive dashboards, and solving analytical problems across tech and operations.

-🔹 Proficient in SQL, Python, Tableau, and Power BI
+🔹 Proficient in SQL, Python, R, Tableau, and Power BI
 🔹 Experienced with Snowflake, Oracle, Apache Hop, and SSIS
 🔹 Passionate about transforming noisy data into meaningful visual stories